Fon language: Tone marking

 Tones are fully marked in reference books, but not always marked in other writing.
 The tone marking is phonemic, and the actual pronunciation may be different according to the syllable's environment.

+Gbékoun script

+Speakers in Benin also use a distinct script called Gbékoun that was invented by Togbédji Adigbè.

+It has 24 consonants and 9 vowels, as it is intended to transcribe all the languages of Benin.